Transport in Finland: Accidents

 In 2015, number of road traffic accidents involving personal injury was 5,164.
 In them, 266 persons were killed.
 The number of road deaths per million inhabitants is just below the European average.
 Traffic safety has improved significantly since the early 1970s, when more than one thousand people died in road traffic every year.

 Parking

 Municipal law 30-31 § gives right to Referendum since year 1990.
 Citizens of Turku collected 15,000 names in one month for referendum against the underground car park.
 Politicians with in the elections unknown financing from the parking company neglected the citizens opinion.
-According to International Association of Public Transport UITP parking places are the among the most effective ways to promote private car use in the city.
+According to International Association of Public Transport UITP parking places are among the most effective ways to promote private car use in the city.
 Therefore, many European cities have cancelled the expensive underground car parking after the 1990s.
 The EU recommended actions cover develop guidance for concrete measures for the internalisation of external costs for car traffic also in urban areas.
 In Finland the shops routinely offer free parking for private cars.

+Cycling

+In Finland, 13% of the population reports cycling as their primary form of transportation.
+In 2016, the first bicycle-sharing system, Helsinki City Bikes, opened in Finland.